mjromper/qlik-auth-office365/README.md

 Qlik Sense NodeJs module to authenticate with Office 365 in Qlik Sense.

-# Qlik-Auth-Office365

-Qlik Sense NodeJs module to authenticate with Office 365 in Qlik Sense.
 ## Setup step by step
 ---
 ### Microsoft Office 365 Application